Ask Question

 Return to top

-The lymph node provides an environment where lymphocytes can receive initial exposure to foreign antigens (viruses, bacteria, fungi, etc.).
-This activates the lymphocytes to perform immune functions.
-Most lymph nodes form in clusters throughout the system, such as in the neck, armpit, and groin.
+The lymph node provides an environment where lymphocytes can receive initial exposure to foreign antigens (viruses, bacteria, fungi, etc.), which activates the lymphocytes to perform immune functions.